gcmaidana/gcmaidana/README.md

 ✍️ &nbsp;In my free time, I enjoy playing games, solving [LeetCode problems](https://github.com/gcmaidana/LeetCode-Solutions/tree/main) and spending time with family.\
 ✉️ &nbsp;You can drop me an email at geanmaidana@outlook.com with a subject containing "GitHub: ..."!
 It will be a pleasure to talk with you!

+Regarding what I'm currently or planning to work on (none of these are public repos):
+- Working on a project which detects wins, losses or draws in a game of Overwatch using OpenCV and Tesseract (Current)
+- A game written in assembly (Planned)
+- PS2 Emulator (Planned)
+- 3D Game Engine (Planned)

+I've gotten this question once before, so I thought I should answer it here.
+The reason a lot of my projects are related to games is because I find it easy to come up with ideas when it relates to games.
+I would like to work in the games industry, but I am open to other industries as well.